10 Best Things to Do in Medellin

 Comuna 13 use to be one of the most dangerous neighborhoods in Medellin.
 In 2002, the Colombian military overthrew the rebel groups in Comuna 13, which was controversial because it led to a lot of deaths.
 The residents have since turned to dance and art as a form of expression which has led to some of the most unique street art.
 In 2011, escalators were installed to allow the residents to more easily get up and down the neighborhood for easier access to better work opportunities.

 Explore Comuna 13 by riding up the escalators and stop at different streets to checkout the street art and galleries.
 You will walk by dance performances and vendors selling food and crafts.
 We went to Comuna 13 on our own during the daytime and felt safe.
 We made sure to stay near the escalator area and around where the graffiti and other tourists were.
 You could also book a tour of Comuna 13 which will allow you to learn more about the story behind the graffiti and the history of the neighborhood.

 How to Get to Comuna 13 Escalators:

-To get to Comuna 13 escalators and where the popular graffiti is, you can either take an Uber or the metro.
+To get to the Comuna 13 escalators and where the popular graffiti is, you can either take an Uber or the metro.
 If you take Uber make sure to put your destination as Escalator Comuna 13 which is the bottom of the escalators.
 If you decide to take the metro you would take orange line B to San Javier.
 From here it is about a 25 minute walk southwest up a hill to the beginning of Comuna 13 Escalators.
-Most of the area you will walk in from the metro station to the escalators is pretty quiet so it didn’t feel very safe since we didn’t see any tourists walking.
+The walk from the metro station to Comuna 13 didn’t feel safe as there were no other tourists around.
 Therefore I recommend booking a tour of Comuna 13 or taking an Uber straight to the Comuna 13 Escalators.

 3. Get a View of Medellin on the Metro Cable (Line J)